Step 1

 Final thoughts

 The key to a successful ERP project?
-Careful preparation !
-The framing phase is fundamental and allows you to review not only your objectives but also your existing ones .
+A preparation preparation!
+The scoping phase is fundamental to the success of an ERP project. objectives but also your existing.

-An ERP project is particularly strategic for a company, especially if it is a consulting or service company, for which the handling of customer and team data remains particularly cumbersome.
+An ERP project is particularly strategic for a company, especially if it's a consultancy or service business, where handling customer and team data is particularly onerous.

-Let's keep in mind that this is a very demanding project in terms of human and financial resources , over several months .
-An ERP project must therefore be anticipated and perfectly executed because it concerns the company as a whole.
-Its benefits can be quickly visible, both for your customers and your employees.
-However, a poorly implemented ERP project can also have serious consequences affecting the satisfaction and profitability of your business.
+Let's not forget that this is a very demanding project in terms of human resources and financial resourcesover several months.
+An ERP project must therefore be anticipated and perfectly executed, because it concerns company as a whole.
+The benefits can be seen quickly, both for your customers and your employees.
+However, a poorly implemented ERP project can also be lourd of consequences affecting your company's satisfaction and profitability.

-With Stafiz, automate: the search for profiles, positioning on customer needs, and production schedules.
+With Stafiz, you can automate: profile searches, positioning on customer needs, and production schedules.

-To learn more about the Stafiz platform, visit the product page.
+To find out more about the Stafiz platform, visit the product page.

 Resource planning